-The Red Eléctrica Group has a Guide for the Prevention of Corruption: Zero Tolerance,
+The Red Eléctrica Group has a Guide for the Prevention of Corruption: Zero Tolerance, approved by the Board of Directors in 2015, which develops the corporate values and behavioural guidelines contained in the Ethics Code related to the main manifestations of corruption.
+All members of Red Eléctrica Group have the obligation to know and apply the content of that guide and review how they act in light of the principles, commitments and controls established by it.
 In addition, and specifically, the company periodically checks the processes considered susceptible to the risk of corruption and fraud.
 Those controls involve internal audits based on the programmes for prevention of fraud and for the prevention of criminal liability, which include specific controls for those risks.